felixmulder/felixmulder.github.io/talks/types-working-for-you/src/main/tut/talk.md

 def id[A](a: A): A = a
 ```

----

-> "The purpose of abstraction is not to be vague, but to create a new semantic
-> level in which one can be absolutely precise"
->
-> -- Edsger W. Dijkstra

 ## In Closing
 - Type level recursion for fun and profit!
-- FP combined with sophisticated types only require edge validation
+- Built a type-level, compile-time JSON serializer
-- You don't have to work against the compiler, make it work for you!
+- You shouldn't work against the compiler, make it work for you!